Welcome to Klarna’s Shopping Pulse!

 Digital transformation in retail.

 Online shopping has accelerated with unprecedented pace over the past couple of years.
 And there are no signs of the digital transformation slowing down.
-Shoppers’ preferences for online shopping continue to increase despite restrictions lifting in physical stores worldwide.
+Shoppers’ preferences for online shopping continue to increase.

 Online shopping continues to rise.

 Shoppers globally are growing increasingly fond of online shopping.
-Not surprisingly, many retailers stepped up their digital offerings during the pandemic and have continued to make their virtual offering more appealing.
+Many retailers continue to step up their digital offerings and make their online offering more appealing.
 Younger generations prefer the online shopping experience while their older peers are trending in the same direction as they grow increasingly tech-savvy.

 The chart illustrates consumers’ mindset regarding the extent they prefer to shop online and in physical stores.